-Inventory write-offs of \$489, \$774 and \$0, respectively, were identified for the years ended December 31, 2017, 2016 and 2015.
+Inventory write-offs of \$684, \$489 and \$774, respectively, were recorded for the years ended December 31, 2018, 2017 and 2016.

 h.
 Property and equipment:

 Property and equipment are stated at cost, net of accumulated depreciation.
 Depreciation is calculated using the straight-line method over the estimated useful lives of the assets at the following rates: